Christine Andreas: Broadway

-She starred in the US tour as Margaret Johnson in The Light in the Piazza, which began in San Francisco in August 2006.
+She starred in the U.S, tour as Margaret Johnson in The Light in the Piazza, which began in San Francisco in August 2006.

 In 2010, she portrayed the role of Jacqueline in the Broadway revival of La Cage Aux Folles, which opened April 18, 2010.
 The show was a transfer from London's West End.

 Regional

 She appeared in Tartuffe at the Kennedy Center in 1982, as Mariane and Twelfth Night (Alaska Rep).

 She appeared in the Marsha Norman play Sarah and Abraham at the George Street Playhouse, New Brunswick, New Jersey in February 1992, and Promises, Promises.

 Andreas starred as Judy Garland in Heartbreaker: Two Months with Judy Garland, the stage premiere of John Meyer's 1983 book about his time with Garland, which ran at the Adirondack Theatre Festival in June 2013.

 She collaborated with composer Martin Silvestri in the musical The Fields of Ambrosia.
 She appeared in the musical in 1993 at the George Street Playhouse, New Brunswick, New Jersey.
 She also appeared in the musical in London at the Aldwych Theatre in 1996.